The Redevelopment Authority of the City of Milwaukee (RACM) is an independent corporation created by state statute in 1958.

 Types of Projects and Activities

 The Redevelopment Authority is a leader in the field of economic development.
-Over the years, it has issued bonds in excess of $500 million to leverage and support private investments.
-It has participated directly in the planning, design and development of retail and cultural centers, business parks, residential subdivisions and stand-alone commercial ventures.
+Over the years, it has issued bonds in excess of $1 billion to leverage and support private investments.
+It has participated directly in the planning, design and development of retail and cultural centers, industrial business parks, residential subdivisions, stand-alone commercial ventures and community parks.

 The Redevelopment Authority has a reputation for promoting and attracting development in both stable and marginal markets, and, for creating model solutions to complex real estate development and environmental challenges throughout Milwaukee's neighborhoods.